Polymer/polymer-starter-kit/README.md

 ### I'm finding the installation/tooling here overwhelming.
 What should I do?

 Don't worry!
-We've got your covered.
+We've got you covered.
 Polymer Starter Kit tries to offer everything you need to build and optimize your apps for production, which is why we include the tooling we do.
 We realise however that our tooling setup may not be for everyone.

 If you find that you just want the simplest setup possible, we recommend using Polymer Starter Kit light, which is available from the [Releases](https://github.com/PolymerElements/polymer-starter-kit/releases) page.
 This takes next to no time to setup.